message/iata/US.md

 - passengers younger than 2 years;
 - US military personnel;
 - passengers with a positive COVID-19 test taken at most 90 days before departure from the first embarkation point; and
-- a letter issued by a health authority stating that the passenger has been cleared for travel;
+- a letter issued by a health authority stating that the passenger has been cleared for travel.
-- until 1 March 2022, nationals of USA and their family members arriving from Ukraine.
 3. Passengers must complete an attestation form before departure.
 The form can be found at <a href="https://tinyurl.com/f39bu7dt">https://tinyurl.com/f39bu7dt</a>
 - This does not apply to passengers younger than 2 years.
 4. Passengers are subject to COVID-19 measures set by the state/territory of their final destination.
 More information can be found at <a href="http://www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html">www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html</a>